CycloneDX/cdxgen/README.md

 CycloneDX Node.js Module
 =========

-The CycloneDX module for Node.js creates a valid CycloneDX Software Bill-of-Material (SBOM) containing an aggregate of all project dependencies.
+The CycloneDX module for Node.js creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies.
 CycloneDX is a lightweight SBOM specification that is easily created, human and machine readable, and simple to parse.

 Usage
 -------------------